Portulacaria afra 'Medio-picta'

 Midstripe Rainbow Bush

-Portulacaria afra 'Medio-picta', also sold as Portulacaria afra 'Kaleidoscope', is a slow-growing succulent shrub with attractive bright reddish-pink stems and small green leaves with broad white stripes down their middle.
-The leaves are ovate, up to 0.5 inches (1.3 cm) long.
-They sometimes have little or no green.
-Flowers are pink, star-shaped, and appear in small clusters.
+Portulacaria afra 'Medio-picta', also sold as Portulacaria afra 'Kaleidoscope', is a slow-growing succulent shrub with attractive bright reddish-pink stems and small glossy green leaves with broad white stripes down their middle.
+The leaves sometimes have little or no green.
+They are thick, fleshy, broadly obovate, up to 1 inch (2.5 cm) long, and up to 0.6 inches (1.5 cm) wide.

 How to Grow and Care for Portulacaria afra 'Medio-picta'